 What is ADB Sideload?

-ADB sideload is a command that transfer and install a zip file on Android device from the PC.
-This command is especially useful for a custom ROM developer to push and install any installation zip file directly on a device.
+ADB sideload is a command that transfers and installs a zip file on an Android device from the PC.
+This command is handy for a custom ROM developer to push and install any installation zip file directly on a device.

 How to Flash Custom ROM using ADB and Fastboot